Phantom5800/PhantomGamesBot/README.md

 !quote {quote id}
 ```

-## Social Media

-### !github
-Provides a link to the streamer's github profile.

-### !twitter
-Provides a link to the streamer's twitter page.

-### !youtube
-Provides a link to the streamer's youtube channel.

 # Mod Commands
 Set of commands that require moderator permissions in the channel in order to use.